POGO

 • Preventing a disruptive transition to a new care team during more difficult times

 • Allowing the full scope of support to be available for families.
-(When Palliative Care occurs late in the trajectory, it is difficult for palliative care teams to meet families, establish rapport, and employ all of the resources at their disposal to enhance quality of life for families.)
+(When palliative care occurs late in the trajectory, it is difficult for palliative care teams to meet families, establish rapport and employ all of the resources at their disposal to enhance quality of life for families.)

 Common Myths about Palliative Care